-The oil and natural gas industry is subject to extensive regulation amendment or expansion, frequently increasing our regulatory burden.
+The oil and natural gas industry is subject to various types of regulations in the United States by local, state and federal agencies.
+Legislation affecting the industry is under constant review for amendment or expansion, frequently increasing our regulatory burden.
 Numerous departments and agencies, both state and federal, are authorized by statute to issue rules and regulations binding on participants in the oil and natural gas industry.
 Compliance with such rules and regulations often increases our cost of doing business and, in turn, decreases our profitability.